The smart factory has been saved

 Far from being an “end state,” the smart factory is an evolving solution—one that taps into multiple features such as agility, connectedness, and transparency.

 As mentioned earlier, the smart factory solution is a holistic solution, joining what happens within the four walls with what happens across the entire digital supply network.
-Therefore, in order to achieve a truly successful outcome, any organisation embarking on the smart factory journey should consider the full array of supply chain partners and customers from the start.
+Therefore, in order to achieve a truly successful outcome, any organization embarking on the smart factory journey should consider the full array of supply chain partners and customers from the start.
 Actions in one node, or for one stakeholder, can impact the others.

 Far from being an “end state,” the smart factory is an evolving solution—one that taps into multiple features such as agility, connectedness, and transparency.
 At a high level, the dynamic nature of the smart factory speaks to an unending call for creative thinking: imagining the possibilities of the nearly endless configurations that a smart factory solution makes plausible.
 Investing in a smart factory capability can enable manufacturers to differentiate themselves and function more effectively and efficiently in an ever-more complex and rapidly shifting ecosystem.